Secondary School Program Accepted Students

 Be mindful of the academic rigor of these courses when deciding whether to take more than one.

-During the first few days of summer term, you may "shop" classes that you’re not enrolled in.
+During the first few days of the summer term, you may "shop" classes that you’re not enrolled in.
 Pending enrollment availability, you may be able to transfer into a different class during this period.

 The Summer School and the Secondary School Program offer a rich array of free activities and events.